xlzuvekas/figma-copilot/readme.md

 - `delete_node` - Delete a node
 - `delete_multiple_nodes` - Delete multiple nodes at once efficiently
 - `clone_node` - Create a copy of an existing node with optional position offset

+### Batch Operations (v0.3.2)

+- `clone_multiple_nodes` - Clone a node to multiple positions in one operation (50-90% faster than individual clones)
+- `get_multiple_nodes_info` - Get information for multiple nodes in a single request
+- `set_multiple_nodes_property` - Set the same property value on multiple nodes at once
+- `execute_batch` - Execute multiple different commands in sequence with a single round-trip
+- `get_connection_status` - Get current connection status and statistics

 ### Components & Styles